thephpleague/climate/README.md

 ## Tags

-You can also just apply a color/background color/format to just one piece of an output:
+You can also just apply a color/background color/format to part of an output:

 ```php
 $this->blue('Please <bold><light_red>remember</light_red></bold> to restart the server.');